 “His will must be broken if he’s to come into his god powers.
 And I need his god powers to best my father and those other fucking gods who think they own this world and the next.
 If he refuses to cooperate, we’ll just have to find another way.”

 Cynna’s eyes narrowed.
-They’d already tortured the man in every way imaginably.
+They’d already tortured the man in every way imaginable.
 They’d whipped him until he’d bled.
 Stretched him on racks.
-Beat him until he was black and blue and broken.
-And through all of it, she’d watched—even ordered his torture because she had to—while inside she’d only wanted to vomit and run.
-But every time he’d healed, his super-human genes repairing every ounce of damage they’d inflicted, much to her surprise—and relief.
+Beaten him until he was black and blue and broken.
+And through it all, she’d watched—even ordered his torture because she had to—while inside she’d only wanted to vomit and run.
+But every time he’d healed, his super-human genes repaired every ounce of damage they’d inflicted, much to her surprise—and relief.

 They’d brought him to the brink of physical pain, and he’d yet to crack, so she couldn’t imagine what else they could do to him.
 “Like what?”

-A dark, twisted light flared in Zagreus’s eyes.
+A dark, perverse light flared in Zagreus’s eyes.
 “We’ll use the nymphs.”

 Oh shit.
 She’d been wrong.
 There was another way to torture him.
 One she hadn’t even considered.